oloapinivad/MiLES/README.md

 Before running **MiLES** R packages should installed (see above).

-Two configuration scripts controls the options:
+Two configuration scripts controls the program options:
 1. 	*config/config_$MACHINE.sh* controls the properties of your environment.
 	It should be set accordingly to your local configuration.
 	It is a trivial configuration, needing only information on CDO/R paths and some folders definition.
-2.	*config/config.R* controls the plot proporties.
+2.	*config/config.R* controls the plot properties.
 If everything is ok, you should not touch this file.
 	However, from here you can change in the properties of the plots (as figure size, palettes, axis font, etc.).
 	Also output file format and map projection can be specified here if you do not use the wrapper (see later).
 	Figures are extremely basic: they can be produced in pdf, png and eps format.